juanmc2005/academic-kickstart/content/authors/juan/_index.md

 - Researchers
 ---

 I am a **PhD student** at Université Paris-Saclay working at LIMSI.
-My research focuses mainly on **continual self-supervised representation learning** in neural networks applied to speech and natural language processing.
-My ultimate goal is to design machine learning systems that can learn throughout their lifetimes like humans do.
+My research focuses on **Continual Representation Learning** in neural networks applied to spoken and written language.
+My goal is to design systems that can learn throughout their lifetimes like humans do.

-In my free time I enjoy learning foreign languages, reading good science fiction and sometimes playing the saxophone.
+In my free time I enjoy learning foreign languages, reading good science fiction and playing the saxophone.